awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 **Important**
 The worker node AWS CloudFormation template modifies the security group that you specify here, so we recommend that you use a dedicated security group for your cluster control plane\.
 If you share it with other resources, you may block or disrupt connections to those resources\.
 **Note**
 You may receive an error that one of the Availability Zones in your request does not have sufficient capacity to create an Amazon EKS cluster\.
 If this happens, the error output contains the Availability Zones that can support a new cluster\.
 Retry creating your cluster with at least two subnets that are located in the supported Availability Zones for your account\.
+For more information, see [Insufficient Capacity](troubleshooting.md#ICE)\.

 1. On the **Clusters** page, choose the name of your newly created cluster to view the cluster information\.